 Indian Corn Candle Centerpiece

 I fell in love with these lovely plush pumpkins, and would give thanks for them if they appeared on my dining room table.
 Adorable and relatively simple, making several of these plush pumpkins for a fun Thanksgiving centerpiece is not difficult.
 They require fabric cut into variously sized circles, beans or rice to weigh them down, pumpkin stalks, a full hot glue gun, and curly grapevine "twirls."
 I imagine the hardest part would be acquiring the long pumpkin stalks.
 It would be completely worth it, though.
-Complete instructions at New House New Home New Life.
+Complete instructions at Create and Babble.

 This craft has all I would want in a Thanksgiving centerpiece.
 It's simple and meaningful and adorable.
 With a vase and twigs anchored by anything from rocks to popcorn kernels, assemble a basic "tree" where guests can hang construction paper leaves inscribed with what they're thankful for.
 Find out more from the Thriving Home Blog.

-So obvious it's genius, this Thanksgiving Centerpiece literally spells out the reason for Thanksgiving using filled vases and jars containing candles.
-It sets mood lighting, it could add a lovely scent, and it's pretty.
-Basically it's perfect.Make this Thanksgiving Day Centerpiece using the tutorial from Modern Day Moms.
+So obvious it's genius, this Thanksgiving centerpiece literally spells out the reason for Thanksgiving using filled vases and jars containing candles.
+It sets mood lighting, adds a lovely scent and is pretty.
+Basically, it's perfect.Make this Thanksgiving Day Centerpiece using the tutorial from Modern Day Moms.

 Photo Credits (from top): Me and My DIY, Eddie Ross, New House New Home New Life, Thriving Home Blog, Modern Day Moms